-Our Chair, Stuart Hately, has insurance, investment and audit management experience and can draw on this to facilitate constructive discussion during meetings.
-The Society has a separate Chair and Chief Executive to ensure that the balance of responsibilities, accountabilities and decision making are effectively maintained.
+y, has investment, insurance and audit management w on this to facilitate constructive discussion during meetings. rate Chair and Chief Executive to ensure that the balance of tabilities and decision making are effectively maintained.

-The Board consists of 11 members: three executives and eight NED's, with each member bringing a range of expertise, including property management, risk and compliance, sales and marketing and accountancy.
-All directors have equal voting rights when making decisions, except the Chair, who has a casting vote.

-Board members are subject to election every three years at the AGM in accordance with the Society's Rules.
-63% of the Board's NED's were assessed as independent as at the year-end, and therefore in line with the Code guidance.
-The Nominations Committee discuss the Board's composition of skills and diversity, conscious of the long term nature of the business, and ensure a succession plan is in place.

-Internal Board appraisals are carried out annually with written feedback given to each member individually on a confidential basis.
-The SID also carries out the annual appraisal of the Chair's performance.
-The Chair leads an annual evaluation of the Board and its sub-committees.
+Board consisted of 9 members: two executives and seven per bringing a range of expertise, including property compliance, sales and marketing and accountancy.
+All ting rights when making decisions, except the Chair, who has bject to election every three years at the AGM in accordance 5.
+71% of the NEDs were assessed as independent as at the e in line with the Code guidance.
+The NRC discuss the Board's nd diversity, conscious of the long-term nature of the business, n plan is in place.
+Where NEDs are deemed non-independent, is performed by the Chair and SID to ensure annual AGM propriate.
+NED recruitment is aimed at appealing to a diverse als are carried out annually with written feedback given on e SID also carries out the annual appraisal of the Chair's r leads an annual evaluation of the Board and its subact as mentors to senior management.

-Training requirements are assessed by the Chair with the assistance of the Chief Executive and Chief Operating Officer throughout the year, to ensure all non-executives complete at least a minimum of 15 hours CPD.
-Non-executives are asked to attend external seminars and conferences and internal training sessions are held and presented by a number of organisations including compliance consultants and investment managers.
-A separate online training facility is also available.
+are assessed by the Chair with the assistance of the Chief perating Officer throughout the year, to ensure all nonleast a minimum of 15 hours CPD.
+Non-executives are asked inars and internal training sessions are held and presented ations including compliance consultants and investment online training facility is also available